amannagpal2/deployment/tmpchec.md

     EOF
     ```
   - openssl x509 -req -days 365 -in image-sign.csr -signkey cert-key.pem -extensions v3_req -extfile openssl_config.cnf -out cert.pem
-  - Adding the key and certificate to Azure Key-vault for security and ease of using (Add priavte key and cert in a single pem file and upload it to AKV).
+  - Add the key and certificate to Azure Key-vault for security and ease of using (Add priavte key and cert in a single pem file and upload it to AKV).

 **Notation CLI:**